koursaros-ai/microservices/README.md

   <a href="#contributing">Contributing</a>
 </p>

-Koursaros is a distributed, cloud-native platform for developing and deploying automated information retrieval and inference applications.
+Koursaros is a distributed, cloud-native platform for developing and deploying neural search and inference applications.

 Koursaros leverages a general-purpose microservice architecture to enable low-latency, scalable deep neural network training and can be directly deployed to kubernetes for production.